Journal

 Edmund’s face reddened.
 His watery blue eyes shot a nasty glare at his younger brother.

-The young lady peered round the door to see the guests in the room that also contained her sleeping daughter, she tried hard not to look at the wicker basket holding her baby for fear that it would draw more attention.
+The young lady stepped timidly into the room that contained the guests as well as her sleeping daughter.
+She tried hard not to look at the wicker basket holding her baby.

 “Is there anything you need, Ida?” asked the young woman.